okfn/opendefinition/about/index.markdown

 ## Introduction

-The **Open Knowledge Definition (OKD)** provides an answer to the question: what is open knowledge?
+The **Open Definition (OD)** provides an answer to the question: what is open knowledge?
 It puts forward, in a simple and clear manner, principles that define open knowledge and which open knowledge licenses must satisfy.

 The concept of openness has already started to spread rapidly beyond its original roots in academia and software.
 We already have 'open access' journals, open genetics, open geodata, open content etc. As the concept spreads so we are seeing a proliferation of licenses and a potential blurring of what is open and what is not.